 We have based our calculation of the percentage of beneficial ownership prior to this offering on shares of our common stock outstanding as of , 2019.
-We have based our calculation of the percentage of beneficial ownership after this offering on shares of our common stock outstanding immediately after the completion of this offering, assuming that the underwriters will not exercise their option to purchase up to an additional shares of our common stock subject to stock options that are currently exercisable or exercisable within 60 days of , 2019 and shares of our restricted stock that have vested or will vest within 60 days of , 2019 to be outstanding and to be beneficially owned by the person holding the stock option for the purpose of computing the percentage ownership of that person.
+We have based our calculation of the percentage of beneficial ownership after this offering on shares of our common stock outstanding immediately after the completion of this offering, assuming that the underwriters will not exercise their option to purchase up to an additional shares of our common stock from us.
+We have deemed shares of our common stock outstanding and to be beneficially owned by the person holding the stock option for the purpose of computing the percentage ownership of that person.
 We did not deem these shares outstanding, however, for the purpose of computing the percentage ownership of any other person.